massgravel/activation/Hwid.md

 # HWID Activation Method

 Welcome to the `HWID` document.
-This has some detauks about the HWID activation method.
+This has some details about the HWID activation method.

 # Scope